 COVID-19 vaccines: To get the latest updates and sign up to stay informed about COVID-19 vaccines, visit our vaccine information page.

 Prepare for a visit: Everyone entering our facilities is screened, and visitors are limited.
 Face coverings are mandatory.
 Please contact us first before going to any of our locations.
 For some needs, you may be able to get care at home by phone or video.

 For the latest coronavirus information: Visit the CDC website.

-In the interim, patients enrolled at our Fort Worth and Tyler locales can always connect with their primary care and mental health providers through VA MyHealtheVet's Secure Messaging option.
+Patient enrolled at Fort Worth OPC can always connect with their primary care and mental health providers through VA MyHealtheVet's Secure Messaging option.

 For the latest COVID-19 Vaccine Planning information: Read our Frequently Asked Questions for Veterans

 Change in VA North Texas visitor policy beginning October 6, 2020:

 Beginning October 6, 2020, VA North Texas will allow one visitor per patient, at any one time.

 Children under the age of 18 are not allowed.

 Both the Veteran and the visitor will abide by the universal mask/physical distancing